 As of 7 September 2017, FamilySearch no longer distributes microfilms to family history centers.
 Much of the microfilm collection is available online.
-However, we anticipate that it will take a few more years to digitize the remaining microfilms for online viewing.
+However, we anticipate it will take a few more years to digitize the remaining microfilms for you to view online.
 In the meantime, you can contact us to request that we digitize (scan) specific films.

 - In the FamilySearch catalog, find up to 5 films that you need.

-- Determine if the film is already online.
+- Determine if the film is already digitized.

 - If you see a DGS number, the film is already digitized.